tenet-ac-za/safire.ac.za-website/content/technical/resources/generating-certificates-for-safire.md

 The requirement is that you make use of "PKI that is reasonably likely to be embedded in the browser of all users of the identity and/or service provider."
 In most circumstances, this means a commercial certificate authority that participates in the [CA/browser forum](https://cabforum.org/).
 The [validator](https://validator.safire.ac.za/) checks this with [cURL's root certificate bundle](https://curl.haxx.se/docs/caextract.html).

 It is not for SAFIRE to recommend a CA --- you can use [any commercial certificate authority](https://www.sslshopper.com/) of your choosing and that meets your individual requirements.
 It cost is an issue, consider something like [Let's Encrypt](https://letsencrypt.org/).
-If you're eligible, TENET's certificate service may also be an option.
+If you're eligible, the [SA NREN certificate service](https://www.tenet.ac.za/services/certs) may also be an option.

 # SAML signing certificate